merazzi/DDE/README.md

 objective:
-1. creation a stablecoin with objective mantain purchease power in euro in ERC20 and Polygon blockchain. (es: 1 DDE = 1€ + infilation)
+1. creation a stablecoin with objective mantain purchease power in euro in ERC20 and Polygon blockchain. (es: 1 DDE = 1€ + inflation)
 2. in future anchored euro with US dollar for simply the trade in the world.

 stability of contract (TSD)